nikhil-lalgudi/Advanced-DS/src/Deque Implementation/README.md

 ## Overview

-A deque is a sequence container that allows fast insertion and deletion at both its beginning and end.
+A deque (pronounced "deck") is a sequence container that allows fast insertion and deletion at both its beginning and end.
 Unlike `std::vector`, which only allows efficient operations at the end, a deque is optimized for modifying both ends of the sequence.

 This simplified implementation provides the core functionality of a deque using a circular buffer approach.